-The study suggests increasing use of e-cigarette use in England is linked to higher rates of successful quitting attempts by smokers of regular cigarettes.
+New research concludes the rise of e-cigarette use in England is linked to higher rates of successful quitting attempts by smokers of regular cigarettes.
+The finding would suggest concerns that vaping undermines motivation and attempts to quit smoking are misplaced.

 Researchers from University College London in the United Kingdom report their study in the BMJ, where a linked editorial suggests it shows successful attempts to quit smoking regular cigarettes by switching to e-cigarettes is a likely contributor the fall in smoking rates in the U.K.